a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/kubernetes/what the fuck is k8s.md

-k8s is used to orchestrate the containerized applications it is the project to cncf
+k8s is used to orchestrate the containerized applications it is the project to cncf k8s act like the captain of ship which have so many container in them

+job of k8s to manage the container that they should run and healthy their scalability

 as far as my knowledge is k8s ka use sirf containerized applications ko he manage krne ke liye hota hai